JeffreySarnoff/ErrorfreeArithmetic.jl/README.md

 # ErrorfreeArithmetic.jl
-Error-free transformations are used to get results that are as accurate as possible.
+Error-free transformations are used to get results with extra accuracy.

 #### Copyright © 2016-2017 by Jeffrey Sarnoff.
 Released under the MIT License.